Would it surprise you to know that the meanest people are just hurt, and controlled by who and what they fear?

 Nobody said being human will be easy, or that we live in a fair world, so naturally we experience a sense of injustice and agony when we endure unpleasant events.

-Whether we feel emotionally unbalanced or distressed because of a situation, the actions of others or a regret we have, at the core is who you are as a person.
+Whether you feel emotionally unbalanced or distressed because of a situation, the actions of others, or a regret you have, at the core is who you are as a person.

 Where some have no space in their existence to experience grief, others have no capacity to love or care while many are adversely affected by something as insignificant as an unflattering opinion of someone else.